scottyschup/ruby-curriculum/w1d1/data-structures/object.md

 p nil # => prints "nil"
 ```

-`puts` is the method to use when we're printing out the main result of
+`puts` is the method to use when we're printing output that the user
-the program. `p` is the method to use when printing out debugging
+(a non-programmer) wants to read. `p` is the method to use when
-information.
+printing out debugging information that a programmer wants to read.

 ### The `Kernel` module